 You can check the quality of your protein by checking the ingredients and nutrition label: First you can apply the same calculation to check your protein supply.
 Then you should check if they are high in sugar.
 The lower, the better.
 Fat should be low as well.

 So a shake on high proteins and long carbs is what you are looking for.
 Try to buy organic whole food quality, to not miss out on your supply on vitamins and minerals.
 Try avoiding added sugar.

 Also, shakes are often made from a single source of protein like wheat, hemp or peas.
 The biological value therefore may be quite low, so you should rely on a complementary protein source from other food sources as well in order to get the most out of it.

 And remember, just having a protein rich shake won’t help you gain muscles at all.
 First comes training, to trigger the right growth signals.
 No pain, no gain!
 Try cover your need with food first, before you start extending your meal with a shake.
 But when you cover your calorie goal naturally, you should be fine without it.

 What else should I know?

-If you are doing sport, it is recommended to eat after a training, to supply your body with what it needs directly after peak time.
+If you are doing sport, you should eat after a training to supply your body with what it needs directly after peak time.
 Having a good protein supply available fast, can improve recovery and reduce post workout fatigue.
 Make sure to have a complete protein, by combining several sources.

 But besides that, that should be it.
 Eat healthy and balanced, eat enough calories and your game for protein is done.
 And even if you absolutely must have that shake, the biggest harm only happens in your purse.